 - There is also the need for more partners in order to reach Africa and the rest of the world with the good news.

 - Insufficient man power to sustain all the new churches planted.

 - Some communities have not been reached since the Jesus film has not been translated into those local languages.

 - Limited funds have greatly slowed down activities especially to the Chosen Children Ministry.

 - Access to some communities especially intensified by the ongoing Anglophone crisis in North West and South West Regions of Cameroon.

-- Traveling restrictions imposed by the current Coronavirus (COVID-19) health pandemic has led to postponement of some planned activities
+- Traveling restrictions imposed by the current Corona virus (COVID-19) pandemic has led to postponement of some planned activities.

 - Limited number of funding partners and or resources to recruit a quality team for technical tools to be developed especially in the area of M&E.

-- Pray for CBC Missionaries, especially those in the frontline mission stations of Adamawa, North NA Far North Regions of Cameroon
+- Pray for CBC Missionaries, especially those in the front line mission stations of Adamawa, North and Far North Regions of Cameroon.

 - Pray for more missionaries to respond to the call for missions.